collapsed-stacks/startups/questions/12606/which-software-startups-replaced-their-technology-stack-and-why.md

 - tagged: `software`, `pivoting`
 - score: -1

-<p>I am interested in which software startups you know that changed / replaced their technology stack drastically and what the motivation behind their decision was.</p>
+I am interested in which software startups you know that changed / replaced their technology stack drastically and what the motivation behind their decision was.

-<p>My question does not only refer to well-known software startups but also to smaller as well as failed ones.</p>
+My question does not only refer to well-known software startups but also to smaller as well as failed ones.

-<p>Thanks so much!</p>
+Thanks so much!

 ## Answer 12609